-- Wellbeing TAs outside who are there to support all children as needed or specific children who have
+- A member of the behaviour team (a senior leader or an experienced teacher), teaching assistants and SEND members of staff outside who are there to support all children as needed or specific children who

-- been identified by staff to need additional help at social times. - Senior leaders are on duty to support pupils and help with resolving any conflicts and helping ensure that pupils are playing safely and happily. - Mid day assistants run games with pupils which any pupil can join in with if they want to play near to or with an adult.
+- have been identified by staff to need additional help at social times. - Senior leaders are on duty to support pupils and help with resolving any conflicts and helping ensure that pupils are playing safely and happily. - Mid day assistants run games with pupils which any pupil can join in with if they want to play near to or with an adult. - Play leaders (Y5) who run games and activities for the younger children.